dance858/coneref/README.md

 The refinement algorithm can often produce a more accurate solution with just a small additional cost, see Section 4 of [refinement_theory_note.pdf](https://github.com/dance858/coneref/blob/main/refinement_theory_note.pdf) for empirical results.

 ### Acknowledgements
-`TODO` Some code has been modified from ...
+Small parts of the code has been modified from [`diffcp`](https://github.com/cvxgrp/diffcp).
+We greatly acknowledge their contribution.
-Also add tests.

 ### Citing
 If you find this package useful, consider citing the following works.